Arcadia-Science/2024-chelicerate-phylogenomics/README.md

     - This is in contrast to the count of speciations, which again is a strong correlate of gene copy number.
         - Here, a positive association between speciation count and suppression of host detection would suggest that having a greater number of or diversity in these genes contributes to the capacity of species to suppress host detection.

-### Analysis of Clusters of Orthogroups Positively Associated with Suppression of Host Detection with [`scripts/clusters-orthogroups-analysis.R`](scripts/clusters-orthogroups-analysis.R)
+### Step 2: Use the [`02_clusters-orthogroups-analysis.R`](scripts/02_clusters-orthogroups-analysis.R) script to analyze clusters of orthogroups that are positively associated with suppression of host detection:

 We next sought to narrow down our pool of orthogroups to families of putative salivary effector proteins that could be direct mediators of the suppression of host detection.
-Gathering the different files together and filtering for these orthogroups is performed in the script `scripts/clusters-orthogroups-analysis.R`.
+Gathering the different files together and filtering for these orthogroups is performed in the script `scripts/02_clusters-orthogroups-analysis.R`.
 First the identified clusters of orthogroups are combined with orthgroup information for what proteins are in that orthogroup and the annotations of those proteins.
 From combining this information, tables were created of both annotation descriptions for each protein and counts of orthogroups for each species.
 Then orthogroups were filtered based on:
 1. Selecting top 10% correlated clusters of orthogroups under the speciation model and are positively and significantly associated with suppression of host detection.
 Then within these clusters, removing any orthogroup that was individually negatively associated with suppression of host detection, and also any orthogroup with an initial p value > 0.05.

     Orthogroups/proteins at this level of filtering included 76 orthogroups and 3414 proteins, which are described in [`chelicerate-results/clusters-orthogroups-analysis/top-positive-significant-clusters-orthogroups-annotations.tsv`](chelicerate-results/clusters-orthogroups-analysis/top-positive-significant-clusters-orthogroups-annotations.tsv).